Technical efficiency and inefficiency: SFA misspecification: Marginal effects of exogenous determinants on technical inefficiency and technical efficiency

 Thus the signs of the marginal effects of $z$ on $TI = \bbE(u)$ and $TE = \bbE(e^{-u})$ have opposite signs.
 If $z$ increases inefficiency, it will decrease efficiency and vice versa.

-Instead of using the unconditional means, one can use the conditional means \cite{jondrow1982estimation} to estimate $TI$, and the \cite{battese1988prediction} to estimate $TE$.
+Instead of using the unconditional mean, one can use the conditional means \cite{jondrow1982estimation} to estimate $TI$ and the \cite{battese1988prediction} to estimate $TE$.
 These estimators can then be used to compute the marginal effects of $z$.

-It is believed, that, for both the unconditional and conditional (observation specific) estimates of $TI = \bbE(u_i| \varepsilon_i)$ and $TE = \bbE\left(e^{-u_i}| \varepsilon_i\right)$, discussed below, the marginal effects of $z$ on $TI$ and $TE$ have opposite signs.
-However, we failed to find proof of this result in the literature.
+It is believed that for both the unconditional and conditional (observation specific) estimates of $TI = \bbE(u_i| \varepsilon_i)$ and $TE = \bbE\left(e^{-u_i}| \varepsilon_i\right)$, discussed below, the marginal effects of $z$ on $TI$ and $TE$ have opposite signs.
+However, we failed to find a proof of this result in the literature.
 We provide the proof of these results in four Theorems below.

-In the empirical literature, the conditional mean is widely used to estimate both $TI$ and $TE$.
+In the empirical literature the conditional mean is widely used to estimate both $TI$ and $TE$.
 The advantage of using the conditional means is that the resulting estimates of $TI$ and $TE$ are observation-specific without the $z$ variables explaining inefficiency.
 However, since our focus is the marginal effects, we assume there are determinants.

-The conditional mean \citep{jondrow1982estimation} measure of $TI$ and $TE$ \citep{battese1992frontier} (after dropping the `$i$' subscript to avoid clutter of notation) for the normal-exponential case are \citep{kumbhakar2000stochastic}:
+The conditional mean (\cite{jondrow1982estimation} measure of $TI$ and $TE$ (\cite{battese1992frontier} (after dropping the `$i$' subscript to avoid clutter of notation) for the normal-exponential case are (\cite{kumbhakar2000stochastic})

 where ${\varepsilon} = v-u$, $\phi(\cdot)$ is the probability density function and $\Phi(\cdot)$ is the cumulative distribution function of the standard normal variable.
 In deriving this formula, $v$ is assumed to be $i.i.d.$ normal and $u$ is $i.i.d.$ exponential (see \cite{kumbhakar2000stochastic}).
 Note: both $TI$ and $TE$ are observation-specific.